Maiconsmendonca/KartRace/README.md

 - [x] List how long each driver arrived after first place
 - [x] List all race information

-## Functions and modifications to be made

-- [x] Separate every project into classes
-- [x] Insert Repositories and create validation rules and queries
-- [x] Creation of endpoints
-- [x] Validation of pilot data

 ## How to run the project

 ```bash